rosettatype/legible-typography/_chapters_es/6-beyond-legibility-research.md

 material.
 A reason to compile a special issue is that studies which do not show any effects tend not to be published.
-This could mean that there have been a lot of attempts to [replicate]({% link pages/glossary_en.md %}#replicate) Diemand-Yauman *et al.*'s study and these have been unsuccessful.
+This could mean that there have been a lot of attempts to [replicate]({% link pages/glossary_en.md %}#replicate) Diemand-Yauman et al.'s study and these have been unsuccessful.
 The results published in *Metacognition and Learning* are clear: the studies testing the effect of disfluency failed to show better performance due to disfluency.
 Some of the detail covers failed attempts to find the